 Suggested duration: all day

-10. LONDON WETLAND CENTRE
+IN LONDON: THE LONDON WETLAND CENTRE

 An urban oasis, there are plenty of different species of birds, swans, geese, cormorants, wood duck, moorhens and cranes among many others.
 A huge park, with lots of signs with feeding times.
 For children there is an adventure playground, the Pond Zone and an indoor Discovery Centre.
 We went there once and we still have lots of things to see, so we want to come back.